UTS-eResearch/describo-data-service/README.md

 ## Connect

+### Default: SQLite
-Connect to the database by specifying the path to the sqlite file.
+Connect to an sqlite database by specifying the path to the sqlite database file.
 If it doesn't exist it will be created.

 ```